Andrea-Boldrini/tiltrotor/README.md

          <magnetic_field>6.0e-6 2.3e-5 -4.2e-5</magnetic_field>
    </physics>
    ```
-8. Install QGroundControl and, when running simulation, launch it and set the following parameters:
+10. Install QGroundControl and, when running simulation, launch it and set the following parameters:
    ```plaintext
    EKF2_EV_CTRL = 15
    EKF2_HGT_REF = VISION
    ```
-9. Download the `tiltrotor_drone_PID` or `tiltrotor_drone_LQR` or `tiltrotor_drone_LMPC` or `tiltrotor_drone_NLMPC` folders, which are the controllers developed for the tilt-rotor UAV respectively using PID, PID+LQR, linear MPC and nonlinear MPC.
+11. Choose between `tiltrotor_drone_PID`, `tiltrotor_drone_LQR`, `tiltrotor_drone_LMPC` and `tiltrotor_drone_NLMPC` folders, which are the controllers developed for the tilt-rotor UAV respectively using PID, PID+LQR, linear MPC and nonlinear MPC.
 Then rename the selected folder as `tiltrotor_drone` and locate it in the src folder located in the catkin_ws folder.

-10. When using `tiltrotor_drone_LMPC` and `tiltrotor_drone_NLMPC` it is necessary to download the external wrench emulator `https://github.com/joshuataylor00/gazebo_wrench_emulator.git`, following the instructions in the relative repository, in order to apply external disturbances on the UAV.
+12. When using `tiltrotor_drone_LMPC` and `tiltrotor_drone_NLMPC` it is necessary to download the external wrench emulator `https://github.com/joshuataylor00/gazebo_wrench_emulator.git`, following the instructions in the relative repository, in order to apply external disturbances on the UAV.
 Moreover, it is required to download the open-source tools for nonlinear optimization `qpOASES`
    ```
    git clone https://github.com/coin-or/qpOASES.git